hashkat/hashkat/docs/tutorial03.md

   use_random_time_increment:
     true
   use_followback:
-    false        # followback turned on, from literature it makes sense for a realistic system
+    false        # from literature, it makes sense for a realistic system to have followback enabled
   follow_model: # See notes above
     random
   # model weights ONLY necessary for follow method 'twitter'
-  # educated guesses for the follow models
   model_weights: {random: 0.0, twitter_suggest: 0.0, agent: 0.0, preferential_agent: 0.0, hashtag: 0.0}

   stage1_unfollow:
     false
   unfollow_tweet_rate:
     10000
   use_hashtag_probability:
-    0.5    # 50 % chance of using a hashtag
+    0.5
 ```

 Since the number of agents within this simulation will remain constant, the add rate will therefore be 0.
 The output section of INFILE.yaml